Tributes paid to GAA legend and All Ireland finalist Colm McKinstry from Lurgan

-The GAA family is mourning the death of Armagh player Colm McKinstry to passed away last night.
+Tributes have been paid to Armagh All Ireland finalist Colum McKinstry who died suddenly on Sunday.

-A native of Lurgan, Colm played for Clan na Gael as well as the county team.
+A native of Lurgan, Colum played for Clan na Gael as well as the county team.

 He played in the legendary 1977 All Ireland Final against Dublin.